Eagle 74A Formula 5000 car-by-car histories

 In 1980, Papke sold the car to Dan Davis, publisher of Victory Lane, and Dick Renard who planned to go Can-Am racing and rebuilt it with bodywork bought from Al Holbert from his 1980 CAC-1 project.
 The finished car was called the Fox RE-5 and it made its debut at Laguna Seca in October 1981.
 The team only had time for a test at Sears Point and one day early at Laguna Seca so were still suffering with developmental problems during the race, notably lack of air to the front brakes and inadequate springs to deal with the downforce from the CAC bodywork.
 During the race, a wing support broke, leaving Renard to cruise round slowly to the flag.

 Davis retained the car and later restored it to F1 specification.
 It was run at Watkins Glen 1993 in the F1 Reunion.
-Retained November 2010.
+Retained April 2017, still in F1 specification.

 Francisco Mir Racing (Santa Monica, CA) US 1974: driven by Nestor Garcia Veiga (Mosport Park 15 Jun and Watkins Glen 14 Jul), then Lella Lombardi at Ontario 1 Sep, Elliot Forbes-Robinson at Laguna Seca 13 Oct and John Morton at Riverside 27 Oct).
 Bought by Mike Koslowski and run in selected events in 1975 and 1976.
 Driven by Ron Dykes at Riverside 17 Oct 1976, the final US 'Pro' F5000 race.
 Koslowski sold the car to a consortium that included the driver Andy Ratcliffe and designer Lance Smith.

 The car was later owned by Bill Wonder but its exact ownership is unknown until it was bought by Ian Giles (UK) at some time up to 2002 when it was raced in FORCE events in the UK.
 Giles won the Derek Bell Trophy race at Donington Park 27 Mar 2005 in this car.
-Sold to Frank Lyons Nov 2005.
-Raced by Judy Lyons in the 2007/08 Tasman Revival, the 2008 Derek Bell Trophy, the 2008/09 Tasman Revival, the 2009 Derek Bell Trophy, the 2009/10 Tasman Revival and the 2010 Derek Bell Trophy.
+Sold to Frank Lyons (Felsted, Essex) Nov 2005.
+Raced by Frank's wife Judy in the 2007/08 Tasman Revival, the 2008 Derek Bell Trophy, the 2008/09 Tasman Revival, the 2009 Derek Bell Trophy, the 2009/10 Tasman Revival and the 2010 Derek Bell Trophy.
+Raced by Frank Lyons at Hampton Downs Jan 2012 and at the Silverstone Classic July 2012.
+Raced in the Derek Bell Trophy race at Silverstone 18 October 2014.
+Raced by Michael Lyons in Derek Bell Trophy races at Thruxton and Brands Hatch in 2015.
+Run at the Goodwood Festival of Speed in June 2016.

 A note on chassis number identification